TheDunco/play-list/README.md

 # play-list

 An API to manage playlists and queues in specific and detailed ways.

-I want to be able to do things "Add playlist to the end of the queue shuffled:" features that aren't normally available.
+I want to be able to do things like
+  - adding a shuffled playlist to the end of the queue
+  - reshuffle the queue
+  - reorder playlists within the queue (shuffled or otherwise)
+  - convert the current queue to a playlist

+These features aren't normally available in music players and I want them to be.